 Japanese Knotweed and the law

-In the UK there are two main pieces of legislation that cover Japanese Knotweed.
+In the UK, there are three main pieces of legislation that cover Japanese Knotweed.
 These are:

 Wildlife and Countryside Act 1981